cuchas/solved/README.md

 A[0] + A[1] + ... + A[P−1] = A[P+1] + ... + A[N−2] + A[N−1].

-Sum of zero elements is assumed to be equal to 0.
+tdd.Sum of zero elements is assumed to be equal to 0.
 This can happen if P = 0 or if P = N−1.

 For example, consider the following array A consisting of N = 8 elements: